 Purpose: To promote research in the lumbar spine.

-Description: The research proposal can be in either basic science, biomechanics, or clinical field.
-The research proposal will be judged on significance, quality of the hypothesis, experimental protocol, and feasibility.
-Projects that intend to use the ISSLS funding to lead to other larger funding sources are encouraged but must have a strong plan for further funding.
-The winning proposal will get a $20,000.00 award.
+Description: The research proposal can be in basic science, biomechanics or the clinical field.
+It will be judged on significance, quality of the hypothesis, experimental protocol and feasibility.
+Projects that intend to use the ISSLS funding to lead to other, larger funding sources are encouraged but must have a strong plan for further funding.
+The winning proposal will receive a US$20,000.00 award.
 The principal investigator must be less than 45 years of age.
 At least one investigator must be an ISSLS member.
-The research funds can not be used as salary for any of the investigators.
-The recipient will provide a progress report to the research committee in writing prior to the annual meeting and make a presentation during the annual meeting.
-The winner of this grant will be announced at the Fellowship Ceremony during the annual meeting in Banff.
+The research funds cannot be used as a salary for any of the investigators.
+The recipient will provide a progress report to the research committee in writing, prior to the annual meeting and present this report at the Fellowship Ceremony.
+The winner of this grant will be announced at 2021 ISSLS Virtual Meeting.

 Research Grant Committee: